WenxiDai/Phd-game/README.md

 ## About the Game

 PhD Simulator is a text-based random event-driven game that models the typical experiences of a PhD student.
-You'll face various challenges such as:
+You'll face various challenges such as, which are all realized using random events:

 - Managing your time between reading papers and conducting experiments
 - Dealing with broken lab equipment